-The chpasswd config key accepts a dictionary containing either or both of list and expire.
-The list key is used to assign a password to a to a corresponding pre-existing user.
-The expire key is used to set whether to expire all user passwords such that a password will need to be reset on the user's next login.
+The chpasswd config key accepts a dictionary containing either or both of users and expire.
+The users key is used to assign a password to a corresponding pre-existing user.
+The expire key is used to set whether to expire all user passwords specified by this module, such that a password will need to be reset on the user's next login.